Human Rights Complaint Guide

 Gender, gender identity, or gender expression

-Gender identity may be a person’s internal, individual experience of gender, which may or may not align with the sex assigned to them at birth.
+Gender identity is a person’s internal, individual experience of gender, which may or may not align with the sex assigned to them at birth.
 A person may identify as being a woman, a man, transgender, two-spirit, non-binary, gender non-conforming, intersex, or other.
 Gender identity is different from sexual orientation, which the Act also protects.

 Gender expression refers to the varied ways a person expresses their gender.
 This can include a combination of dress, demeanour, social behaviour, and other factors.